tartakynov/k8s-playground/README.md

 ### Update the configs
 Changelog
-- don't try to pull the app image from remote Docker registry
+- don't lookup the app image in the remote Docker registry, it is built locally
 - expose MySQL to other pods in the cluster

 ### Run on Kubernetes